ssarkar2/codingPractice/README.md

 # codingPractice
-Codes I wrote for practicing in sites like hackerrank etc.
+Practice samples in sites like hackerrank, codewars etc.